-New Zealand is kind enough to allow its happy travellers to ‘freedom camp’.
-That means you get to park your campervan almost anywhere you please, at no cost.
-All New Zealand asks in return is that you ‘camp with a conscience’ – following the guidelines to ensure beautiful natural spaces are preserved for a long time.
+New Zealand is kind enough to allow its happy travellers to ‘freedom camp' in some areas.
+That means you get to park your campervan at several sites around the country, at no cost.
+All New Zealand asks in return for camping in these areas is that you ‘camp with a conscience’ – following the guidelines to ensure beautiful natural spaces are preserved for a long time.

 Hire company Hippie Camper encourages its guests to use this online map to find the best places for freedom camping around New Zealand.

 The guidelines on freedom camping are fairly straightforward:

 1. Don’t litter – use the bins provided.

 2. Recycle where possible and use the correct bin.

 3. Use designated toilet and shower facilities only.
 If there aren’t any, use your vehicle’s onboard showers and toilets if possible.